matthias-reis/carda-gatsby/content/articles/2021/06/kollapse-sult-en.md

 title: Kollapse – "Sult"
 subTitle: Sludge/Post-Metal Sound From Denmark
 seoTitle: Kollapse – "Sult" – Sludge/Post-Metal sound from Denmark
 description: Kollapse are back.
 Four years after their debut album "Angst", the sludge/post-metal group from Aalborg, Danmark will release their second record, "Sult", this Friday.
 excerpt: Kollapse are back.
 Four years after their debut album "Angst", the sludge/post-metal group from Aalborg, Danmark will release their second record, "Sult", this Friday.
 Because I had the honour to listen to the album already, I'll try to summarise my impressions a bit here for you.
 Maybe this article will develop into a music tip at one point.
 But let's see.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/kollapse-jpg-imagine-f8f8f8_7c7c7c_1024_768/640.webp
-copyrigt: Kollapse
+copyright: Kollapse
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/kollapse-fb-jpg-imagine-686868_686462_1200_628/640.webp
 labels:
   - Danmark